orkhasnat/resume/typst/modern-big/resume.typ

   stack: "EJS, ExpressJs, MariaDB, Bulma"
 )
 #resume-item[
-Abaash is a user-friendly web application designed to facilitate flat searches and rentals for IUT students, while simplifying property management for flat owners.]
+  A web-based platform that simplifies the process of finding and renting flats for non-residential IUT students.
+It offers a user-friendly interface for flat owners and tenants, while providing students with a one-stop solution for accommodation and dining needs, including the management of cafeteria coupons.
+  #v(2pt)
+]
 #resume-project(
   title: "Broke_No_More",
   location: github-link("orkhasnat/Broke_No_More"),
   stack: "Python, Keras, Pandas"
 )
 #resume-item[
-Developed an LSTM-based deep learning model to forecast stock price movements in the Dhaka Stock Exchange, enhancing investment decision-making with accurate predictions.
+  Developed a deep learning model to forecast stock price movements in the Dhaka Stock Exchange, enhancing investment decision-making with accurate predictions.
+Employed a comprehensive methodology, encompassing data acquisition, pre-processing techniques, and proposed a RNN-LSTM forecasting model.
+  #v(2pt)
 ]
 #resume-project(
   title: "Fox's Tale",